The Amazing Spider-Man: The Ultimate Newspaper Comics Collection: Background

 The Amazing Spider-Man newspaper comic strip has had many attempts of being collected prior to The Library of American Comics started to publish this series.
 In the 1980s, two trade paperbacks collecting episodes from the strip's first year; another collection was an anthology collection titled The Best of Spider-Man.
 The strip was also collected for a part in the magazines Comics Revue and Storyline Strips, which has selections spanned from the 1980s to the 1990s output.
 Marvel themselves did publish two books in the 2000s, these collecting all The Amazing Spider-Man comic strips done by Stan Lee and John Romita Sr.

-How it came about to The Library of American Comics to once again publish a reprint series of the strip was thanks to the good business relationship between their owner IDW Publishing and Marvel Comics, due to Scott Dunbier of IDW who had established a good working relationship with Marvel while producing the Artist's Editions books featuring Marvel material.
+How it came about to The Library of American Comics to once again publish a reprint series of the strip was thanks to the good business relationship between their owner IDW Publishing and Marvel Comics; Scott Dunbier of IDW established a good working relationship with Marvel while producing the Artist's Editions books featuring Marvel material.
 Further business development between the two publishers was, therefore, not a big leap to take.

 The series was first announced at New York Comic Con in October 2014, together with the release date of the first volume of the series set to be in early 2015.
 However, it was not released until June the same year.